 Inky manufactures books with high quality cases and PUR bound book blocks; make sure that you don't settle for anything less!

 What format should my hardback book be in?

-To learn more about creating a PDF (and why it's necessary for the curious), please read our little guide here:
+If you want to learn more about creating a PDF and why it's necessary for the curious, please read our little guide here:

-Please don't use any "printers marks", they interfere with our pre-press procedures (i.e. slow us down and literally get in the way) and we will just delete them anyway.
+No Printer's Marks.
+Please don't add any "printers marks", they interfere with our pre-press procedures (i.e. slow us down and literally get in the way) and we will just delete them anyway.
 They are named literally: Printer's Marks: the marks printers make.

 Don't just output the PDF and upload it.
 Check it before you send it!
 Is the page size correct?
 Hold on a second, I think you skimmed that a bit too fast!
-I'd better mention it again: Make sure that you set the correct page size!
+I'd better mention it again: check that you set the correct page size!

 How to create your cover (case) artwork

 This section gives you detailed information and help on how to create the artwork for your cover (AKA the case).

 If you've read the Bluffer's guide, you'll know that the rear cover, spine and front cover of a hardback book are in fact all part of the same thing: the case.
 So from now on we'll call it that in this section for clarity.
 If you don't know what the case is, please read the Bluffer's Guide above.